 Semaglutide starts suppressing appetite quickly

-In short, there’s no definitive answer to “how long does semaglutide take to suppress your appetite?”, because everyone is different.
-You may see results much faster or slower than someone else taking the same dose of semaglutide medications like Wegovy.
-That being said, most people taking Wegovy (or other semaglutide-based drugs) will start to notice a drop in appetite soon after starting treatment, within the first few weeks.
+Everyone is different, you may see results much faster or slower than someone else taking the same dose of semaglutide medications like Wegovy.
+That being said, most people start noticing appetite suppression within the first 1-4 weeks, even at the starting dose of 0.25mg.

 Here’s what your semaglutide journey week-by-week might look like: